oneapi-community/awesome-oneapi/README.md

 * [ArrayFire - oneAPI Backend](https://github.com/arrayfire/arrayfire) - ArrayFire is a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs GPUs and other hardware acceleration devices.
 This project is to develop a oneAPI backend to the library which currently supports CUDA OpenCL and x86.
 * [chip-spv](https://github.com/CHIP-SPV/chip-spv) - The "chip spv" project allows for the portability of HIP and CUDA applications to platforms supporting SPIR-V. Currently, it offers support for OpenCL and Level-Zero as low-level runtime alternatives.
-* [formulog](https://github.com/HarvardPL/formulog) - Formulog is a logic programming language that supports Datalog, SMT queries, and first-order functional programming.
+* [formulog](https://github.com/HarvardPL/formulog)** - Formulog is a logic programming language that supports Datalog, SMT queries, and first-order functional programming.
 It requires JRE 11 and a supported SMT solver, such as Z3, Boolector, CVC4, or Yices.
 * [HeCBench](https://github.com/zjin-lcf/HeCBench) - The hecbench repository contains a collection of benchmarks for studying performance portability and productivity with various heterogeneous computing languages.The benchmarks are divided into categories like computer vision, bioinformatics, and finance.
 * [HPCToolKit](http://hpctoolkit.org/) - HPCToolkit is an open-source performance tool that is in some respects similar to VTune though it also works on Power and ARM architectures.
 It also works on NVIDIA and AMD GPUs.
 Our aim is to also use it for performance analysis of Intel GPUs with Intel’s OpenCL to our targets as a prelude to A0
 * [Kokkos](https://github.com/kokkos/kokkos) - Kokkos Core implements a programming model in C++ for writing performance portable applications targeting all major HPC platforms.
 For that purpose it provides abstractions for both parallel execution of code and data management.
 Kokkos is designed to target complex node architectures with N-level memory hierarchies and multiple types of execution resources.
 It currently can use CUDA, HIP, SYCL, HPX, OpenMP and C++ threads as backend programming models with several other backends in development.
+* [libxsmm](https://github.com/libxsmm/libxsmm) - LIBXSMM is a library for specialized dense and sparse matrix operations as well as for deep learning primitives such as small convolutions.
 * [numba-dpex](https://github.com/IntelPython/numba-dpex) - Numba dpex is an extension for the Numba Python JIT compiler that provides a kernel programming API and an offload feature.
 It supports devices including Intel CPUs, integrated GPUs, and discrete GPUs.
 * [oneapi-containers](https://github.com/intel/oneapi-containers) - The Intel OneAPI Containers simplify programming by delivering the tools to deploy applications and solutions on various architectures.
 These containers allow developers to set up and distribute environments for profiling and execute applications built with OneAPI toolkits.
 * [oneAPI.jl](https://github.com/JuliaGPU/oneAPI.jl) - The oneapi.jl GitHub project provides support for working with the oneapi unified programming model and offers low-level wrappers for the level zero library, kernel programming, and high-level array programming capabilities.